JessDF/job-mapper-angular/README.md

 	- `--save` adds it as a dependency in package.json

 ## Generating Custom Directives using Angular CLI
+- Directives are markers on a DOM element that tell AngularJS to attach a specified behavior to that DOM element or even transform the DOM element and its children.
+In short, it extends the HTML.
+Most of the directives in AngularJS are starting with ng- where ng stands for Angular. https://angular.io/guide/architecture-components#directives
 - Using a terminal window: `ng g d <new_directive_name>`
 	- G = generate
 	- d = directive